christytan/ords-apex-dbcs/exacs-QA/ConfigureVPN.md

-- Once the installation process has completed, you can see an OpenVPN icon in your OS taskbar.
-Right-Click this icon to bring up the context menu to start your OpenVPN connection
+- Once the installation process is complete, you will see an OpenVPN icon in your OS taskbar.
+Right-Click this icon to bring up the context menu to start your OpenVPN connection.

 ![](./images/Infra/configure_vpn/openvpn_conn.png " ")